Topics in Middle East History

 What was unique in Christianity compared to the pre-existing pagan religions was the hierarchical structure where different churches were supervised by a bishop and different bishops by a metropolitan.
 Gibbon asserts that the office the bishop was introduced before the end of the first century [EG, vol. 1, p.
 470] and the office of the metropolitan before the end of the second century [ibid, vol. 1, p.
 473).
 However, this organization may have older origins in the Jewish sect of the Essenes.
 Gibbon [ibid, vol. 1, p.
 489] does credit the influence on the Essenes on Christianity but he lists only "their fasts and excommunications; the community of goods; the love of celibacy; their zeal for martyrdom; and the warmth ... of their faith."

 It turns out that the Essenes had the office of bishop.
 According to information found in the Dead Sea Scrolls as described by Eisenman and Wise [EW92, pp. 215-216] the Essenes had the office of Mebakker that in Hebrew means Overseer.
 The Greek word for Overseer is Episkopos from which the English word Bishop is derived.
 Eisenman and Wise [ibid] point out that according to at least one document the Mebakker did act "as a kind of 'Bishop'".
 Thus we have similarity of both the functions and the name of the official.
 If we accept the hypothesis that Christianity started as an off-shoot of the Essenes, the office of the bishop was there from the beginning.
-It is an open question whether the Essenes took the office of the bishop from the Zoroastrians (see Chapter 1).
+Most likely, the Essenes took the office of the bishop from the Zoroastrians (see Chapter 1).

 In short, the Christians were a well organized group within the Roman empire, truly a state within a state.
 The Roman emperor Maximin (308-313CE) was alarmed by the growth of Christianity and he recognized the importance of bishops so he tried to impose a similar structure on the old religions. "...the officiating priests of the various deities were subjected to the authority of a superior pontiff destined to oppose the bishop, and to promote the cause of paganism" [EG, Chapter XVI, vol. 2, p.
 64].
 However Maximin died soon afterwards and his reform of paganism was abandoned.